DolicaAkelloEgwel/studies-show/README.md

 I was also motivated by a desire to learn how much you can get out of free-to-use Gen AI tools, as this is part of a student workshop I had been developing over the summer.

+Vimothee Shellamet did something in a similar vein: https://github.com/SylvanFranklin/nonsense.
+I wanted The Recollector to generate either newspapers or scientific papers at first (giving the user an option to choose) but I ran out of time.

 ## Feedback
 Some of the things people said during the private viewing and the exhibition...
 "This would blow the mind of a medieval peasant."